top of page

 Can I heal and grow without re-living the past?

-Why not instead train the brain and body to get better at self-regulation?
-Instead of asking your body to practice going into a survival response, I use short and simple neuro-somatic exercises to gently re-pattern the nervous system so that it gets better at remaining calm in the face of triggers.
-Rather than addressing the whole body memory all at once, (for more information see my post: How is trauma held in the body?), the exercises I use strengthen the ability for self-regulation, and safety so that the body gets better and better at staying out of old patterns and coping mechanisms.
+Why not instead train the brain and body to get better at self-regulation so that the need for the survival brain to kick in is no longer so highly active?
+Instead of asking your body to practice going into a survival response, neurosomatic exercises gently re-pattern the nervous system through a daily practice so that it gets better at remaining calm in the face of triggers.
+This slow and steady approach also limits the risk of creating big emotional releases such as can be experienced in other somatic therapies and breathwork practices which might be more than the nervous system is ready for.
 This steady habit-building allows the work to be stable and long lasting.
-After some practice this increased regulation makes it possible to process past trauma more cognitively and release the repressed memory and/or emotions without overwhelming the body and triggering old patterns, (for more information see my post: Why can’t we think our way through mental blocks?).
+After some practice this increased regulation makes it possible to process past trauma more cognitively and release repressed memories and/or emotions without overwhelming the body and triggering old patterns, (for more information see my post: Why can’t we think our way through mental blocks?).
+As the safety and capacity within our nervous system increases the traumas, memories and beliefs that have been living under the surface will often begin to rise to the surface naturally to be looked at and processed, but when they do it is because you have the resources and wisdom to hold them and integrate them and their appearance won't be accompanied with the same level of bracing and reactivity as before.

 Recent Posts